-Cloth & Co. is an Australian fashion company ethically and sustainably crafting comfortable, versatile and timeless basics, though there is absolutely nothing basic about this incredible company.
+Cloth & Co. is an Australian fashion company that ethically and sustainably crafts comfortable, versatile and timeless basics, though there is absolutely nothing basic about this incredible company.
 The Cloth & Co. team understands how detrimental the conventional fashion industry is to both the environment and garment workers, which is why they are doing absolutely everything in their power to change this narrative.

 Take a look for yourself:

 Cloth & Co. is proud to partner with artisan communities in India to craft their beautiful garments, with a specific focus on empowering women and marginalised communities.
 Through the partnerships developed and the relationships formed, Cloth & Co. aims to empower the artisans who bring their clothing to life by preserving traditional crafts and bringing consistent work and fair wages to these communities and, in turn, to help them become financially independent.

 Supporting artisans is at the core of Cloth & Co.’s processes, and this is obvious in their (freely available to read) Standard for Working with Artisans.
 Cloth & Co. does not make use of child labour in any form, nor forced or compulsory labour, and all artisans work in a healthy and safe environment.
 The workplace is abuse and discrimination-free, meets industry standards in regards to working hours, breaks, public holidays and overtime, and all artisans receive a living wage.
 Music to our ears.